picios/linebylinetask/README.md

 # LineByLineTask

-The script allows you to stagger complex tasks on individual lines of the text file
+The class allows to stagger complex tasks processed on individual lines of the text file

 Sample code: